George Hay (writer): Death

 Hay died in Hastings, East Sussex in 1997.
 He had been crossing the street when a car took an illegal shortcut and collided with him at high speed.
 He was taken to the hospital, where he suffered a heart attack.
 Christopher Priest visited him in the hospital before he died.
 Hay claimed the hospital staff was about to treat him for dementia because he had talked to them about how "the government should set up a Ministry of Science Fiction."
 Langford later called Priest's story "a bad-taste joke", but said that "no one laughed louder and longer at that than George".

 John Clute, writing in Interzone, declared that Hay's death, along with that of Judith Merril, was a "warning shot" signifying that science fiction was now "mostly history".

 Legacy

 In 2000, the Science Fiction Foundation instituted the George Hay Lecture in his honor.
 It is a lecture given by "a working scientist, or exponent of science, to an educated audience of fans, on the current work in their field."
+A full list of the George Hay Lectures can be found on the Science Fiction Foundation website.

 In 2003, the editors of The Cambridge Companion to Science Fiction dedicated the book to Hay, who they said "worked tirelessly for the academic recognition of science fiction in Britain."